 This guide aims to give a brief introduction to the Library's holdings on Legislative Drafting.
-Please consult the Library Catalogue and the List of Current Serials for complete information on current titles and locations.
+Please consult the Library Catalogue for complete information on current titles and locations.
 If you require further assistance please contact us.

 Tel (0)20 7862 5790